Dilated cardiomyopathy (DCM) in dogs and cats: symptoms, diagnosis and treatment

 Regular blood tests help to detect side effects early.

-Dilated cardiomyopathy (DCM) is a serious heart condition that is easily treatable with veterinary care.
-Early diagnosis is crucial, especially in dog breeds with a genetic predisposition, to maintain quality of life and avoid complications.
+The Dilated cardiomyopathy (DCM) It is a serious but treatable heart condition with veterinary care.
+Early diagnosis is crucial, especially in dog breeds with a genetic predisposition, to maintain quality of life and prevent complications.

 Regular check-ups, a balanced diet and consistent medication can slow the progression of the disease and significantly improve life expectancy.